Nursing BSc

 Important: Please click here to read our FAQ sheet for information about applying to this programme.

-This programme is aimed at school or college leavers and mature entrants who have the desire and aptitude to care for patients, carers and their families.
+This programme is aimed at school or college leavers and mature entrants who have the desire and aptitude to care for people, carers and their families.

 All applicants must satisfy the NMC requirements of numeracy and literacy skills sufficient to meet programme outcomes (NMC 2018).
 All applicants will need to do this with acceptable qualifications in English and Maths, or successful completion of pre-course learning as instructed by the University.